TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_ospi_linux.md

 # Introduction

+\if SOC_AM65X
+This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on R5 cores.

+The SBL uses two appimages
+- A Linux appimage containing the **Linux binaries (ATF, OPTEE, SPL)**.
+- A muticore appimage containing the **RTOS/NORTOS applications for R5 cores**.

+The bootloader does SOC initializations and parses the multicore appimage present at 0x100000, splits it into RPRCs for each core applicable.
+Each core is then initialized, RPRC image is loaded, entry points are set and the core is released from reset.

+For booting Linux, SBL parses the Linux appimage present at 0x800000, splits it into individual linux binaries (ATF, OPTEE, SPL).
+SBL loads the Linux binaries, entry point is set to the start address of ATF and A53 core is released from reset.
+\else
 This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on R5 and M4 cores.

 The SBL uses two appimages